astronomer/docs/archived_software_docs/version-0.31/secrets-backend.md

 - Access to AWS Secrets Manager.
 - A valid AWS Access Key ID and Secret Access Key.

-#### Step 1: Write an Airflow variable or connection to AWS Secrets Manager
+#### Step 1: Write an Apache Airflow® variable or connection to AWS Secrets Manager

 To start, add an Airflow variable or connection as a secret to Secrets Manager for testing.
 For instructions, see the [AWS documentation](https://docs.aws.amazon.com/secretsmanager/latest/userguide/create_secret.html) on how to do so using the AWS Secrets Manager Console, CLI or SDK.